 Things to remember

 Don’t forget to take into account that if you can study your course full-time, you could complete it in less time than the average person.
-And, conversely, if you find you don’t have much time in the week to dedicate to it or something unexpected happens to interrupt your studies for a period of time, it might take you a bit longer than the average person.
-So, the timings given above are just rough guides to give you an idea of the length of time it could take you if you’re able to study part-time and continuously.
+And, conversely, if you find you don’t have much time in the week to dedicate to learning, or something unexpected happens to interrupt your studies for a period of time, it might take you a bit longer than the average person.
+The timings given above are just rough guides to give you an idea of what is possible, if you’re able to study part-time and continuously.

 Want some top tips for completing your course?
 Check out South African TEFL teacher Samukelisiwe’s blog post.